JyotsnaP/Spark/README.md

 Spark Transformations is basically a function or set of functions performed on an RDD to get a new RDD.
 Note here that transformations return new RDDs since RDDs are immutable.
 Transformations are lazy in nature, what this means is that a tranformation gets **"executed"** only when an **"action"** is called on it.
 Two of the most basic transformations are: map() and filter()

 There are `two types` of transformations:

- - **Narrow Transformation**
+**1. Narrow Transformation**
 All the elements required to compute the records in a single partition reside in a single partition of the parent RDD.
 This means that a subset of the partition can be used to calculate whatever result we want.
 Ex.
 map(),mapPartition(),flatMap(),filter(),union()

 One way to look at this is:

 | PARTITION| Item| Cost| Store |
 |:------------------ |:------------------------------|:-----------------------------|